MeerabRafeeque/Hostify-fyp/README.md

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request
+Thank you for considering contributing to the Django framework!
+The contribution guide can be found in the [Django documentation](https://docs.djangoproject.com/en/dev/internals/contributing/)

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License(https://opensource.org/licenses/MIT).

 ## Support

-For support and questions, please contact the development team or create an issue in the repository.
+For support and questions, please contact the development team.

 ## Changelog